bitflate/bitflate.github.io/_posts/2019-04-13-bitflate-cryptocurrency-with-constant-inflation.markdown

 Bitflate is a Bitcoin-based crypto currency.
 Bitflate has inflated supply.

-Bitflate chain is separate and has no relationship with Bitcoin chain.
+Bitflate chain is separate and has no relationship with the Bitcoin chain.

 Why Bitflate?
 ----------------